Forecast Standard Deviation (FSD) Explained

 See FSD in action

-Every Meridian valuation includes an FSD-based confidence tier and prediction interval.
+Every Meridian valuation includes an FSD, a Fitch confidence band, and a prediction interval.
 Try a valuation or review our sample report.